 Growing up, out in the west Texas town of Odessa, sounds like a Marty Robbins' song.
 Out there we were, almost 300 miles from El Paso, and a little more to Ft Worth.
 I was born on my grandparent's farm near DeKalb in east Texas, and my parents moved to west Texas for work in the oil boom of the late 40's.
 My dad began driving trucks for Phillips Petroleum.

 I never met my dad's parents before they passed on, but like millions of Americans, they had difficult times during the Great Depression.
-Dad told me his father was a circuit preacher in east Texas, near Clarksville, and that he was still in grade school when his father died.
-This forced him to leave school to help make a living for the family.
+Dad told me his father was a circuit preacher in east Texas, near Clarksville, and that he was still in grade school when his mother died.
+This created a hardship upon the family and my father was unable to complete his schooling.

 Several things happened that day that changed the course of my life.
 At that meeting in his office, Mr. Petty told my father ...
 "Mr. Perkins, your son has an ear for music.
 If you can afford to give him private lessons, I can teach him faster to play by ear instead of the Tablature."
 My father did not hesitate, He said "Yes".
 This led to my father taking Spanish guitar lessons, in order to accompany me better.
 In turn, it also led to an opportunity for me to play Talent Shows and perform as a student representative, with Al Petty, all around the west Texas Jamborees with his band, the Bill Myric band.